OlivierLDff/QtWindowsCMake/README.md

 ## What it is

-This project provide a CMake macro to help you deploy Qt application to windows.
+This project provide a CMake macro to help you deploy Qt application on windows.
 It will generate a deploy target that:

 * Deploy dynamic Qt library near your executable file to create a self-contain application folder.
 * Deploy msvc or mingw c++ runtime library.